 Excessive boarding is one of the most prominent trouble areas in hospital Emergency Departments.
 Hospitals need to examine overcrowding and what is causing it.
 For example, overcrowding can be caused by patients not moving out as quickly as they could due to extended inpatient LOS—many organizations exceed guidelines for inpatient LOS.

+The standard for boarding in the ED is one hour.
 It is most important that an organization ensures patients that are boarding are being cared for appropriately and at the same level of care as the inpatient unit.
 Your hospital must look at processes and how you’re taking care of patients to ensure safe, quality care.